andrew/ultimate-awesome/README.md

 - [Awesome-Generative-RecSys](https://github.com/jihoo-kim/Awesome-Generative-RecSys) - A curated list of Generative Recommender Systems (Paper & Code).
 - [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [awesome-slim](https://github.com/xssc/awesome-slim) - A curated list of awesome tutorials and other resources for the Slim micro framework.
-- [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.
 - [awesome-hyper-v-exploitation](https://github.com/shogunlab/awesome-hyper-v-exploitation) - A curated list of Hyper-V exploitation resources, fuzzing and vulnerability research.
 - [awesome-appium](https://github.com/SrinivasanTarget/awesome-appium) - A curated list of delightful Appium resources.
 - [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
 - [awesome-quickapp](https://github.com/quickappdev/awesome-quickapp) - :100:快应用开发圈资源汇总:100:.
 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
+- [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.
 - [awesome-iouring](https://github.com/espoal/awesome-iouring) - Delightful io_uring packages and resources.
+- [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
 - [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.
 - [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).